Tulsi Gabbard won't seek reelection to focus on White House run

 “I will not be seeking re-election to Congress in 2020, and humbly ask you for your support for my candidacy for president of the United States,” Gabbard said in a video published early Friday morning.

 The decision to not seek a fifth term representing Hawaii’s 2nd congressional district makes way for a competitive race for her seat, reported Hawaii News Now.
-The local outlet points out that Gabbard’s absence from congress “likely has repercussions for other local races.”
+The local outlet points out that Gabbard’s absence from Congress “likely has repercussions for other local races.”

 TULSI GABBARD SLAMS DNC FOR 'TRYING TO HOLD PRE-PRIMARY' TO WEED OUT POTENTIAL 2020 NOMINEE